 - Banana leaves (optional)

 - In a pot, add 1 cup sticky rice and 1 cup water.
-Cover and bring into a boil.
+Cover and bring to a boil.
 Leave to cook for 10-15 minutes or till the rice is fully cooked and the water has evaporated.
 Alternatively, you can also prepare in a rice cooker by adding the washed rice with 1 cup of water.
 Set aside to cool.

 - Add the rice into the pan and mix till rice fully absorbs the coconut caramel mix.
 Stop mixing when the rice turns too sticky to mix.

-- Line the banana leaves in a small plate or baking dish.
+- Line the leaves in a small plate or baking dish.
 Carefully add the sticky rice, spreading it to make an equal surface.